Investment in post-invasion Iraq: Corruption

-Current status of reconstruction
+Assessment

-The United States Special Inspector General along with many Iraqi leaders judged the program to be a failure.
+The United States Special Inspector General along with many Iraqi leaders judged the program undertaken by the occupation authority to be a failure.

 Electricity

-General Petraeus noted in May, 2008 that electricity levels have exceeded pre-war production; however, this statistic is misleading.
+General Petraeus noted in May, 2008 that electricity levels had exceeded pre-war production; however, this statistic is misleading.
 The estimated hours per day of electricity availability has shifted.
 During the Saddam rule, Baghdad received electricity for between 16 and 24 hours per day with 4 to 8 hours received outside of the capital.
 Information from the Brookings Institution (early 2007) indicates that Baghdad now receives electricity from 4 to 8 hours per day with the remainder of the nation receiving from 8 to 12 hours of electricity per day.
-Current electricity levels of about 4000 MW have not yet reached the stated goal of nationwide production of 6000 MW.
+Current electricity levels of about 4,000 MW have not yet reached the stated goal of nationwide production of 6000 MW.

-Much of the efforts to rebuild Iraq's electrical infrastructure has been largely dependent on the repair and construction of transmission lines and substations by global engineering firms willing to work in hostile territories.
+Much of the efforts to rebuild Iraq's electrical infrastructure had been largely dependent on the repair and construction of transmission lines and substations by global engineering firms willing to work in hostile territories.

-As of September 2013, the electricity ministry said approaching self-sufficiency and this year will mark the end of the crisis, and that hours in Baghdad and other provinces ranged from 24 hours during these days, as are eight provinces with 24 hours of electricity are Kirkuk and Babil, Najaf, Karbala, Missan, Thiqar and Muthana, along with exception of Kadhimiya.